jan3dev/aqua-test-scripts/smoke_test.md

 - [ ] Send Aqua-to-Aqua (converts to LBTC send)
 - [ ] Verify shows up in Tx Detail
 - [ ] TEST REFUNDS: In "Experimental Features" you can force a send to fail and enter a refund state.
     - [ ] The refund should be near instant due to taproot cooperative keypath spend
+- [ ] Send with Lightning and check that the blue success screen first displays 'You're sending...' and then updates to 'You've sent' when the transaction is complete.

 ### USDT
 - [ ] Regular Send